reuters-graphics/bluprint_django-app/README.md

 A bluprint for building pluggable Django apps.

-Includes a modern frontend development environment using [Vite](https://vitejs.dev/) and pre-configured for [Svelte](https://svelte.dev/).
+Includes a modern frontend development environment for building static files using [Vite](https://vitejs.dev/), preconfigured for [Svelte](https://svelte.dev/).

 ## Quickstart